Cash Handling Procedure

 As the funds are collected, they are to be placed in a safe keeping device with a locking mechanism.
 The cash must be counted, verified, and reconciled to the sign-in sheet.
 On the bottom of the sheet, the total payments by cash, checks and vouchers are entered and reconciled to the total according to the sheet.
 The employee must sign the sheet as verification of collection and reconciliation.

 If a test is given on a weekday, the money is deposited in the Business Office on the same day (or no later than the following day if the test is given late in the day).
-A copy of the sign-in sheet is given to the cashier in the business office along with the deposit.
+A copy of the sign-in sheet is given to the cashier in the Business Office along with the deposit.
 It is the responsibility of the business office cashier to reconcile the sign-in sheet with the deposit before a receipt is given.
-The cashier is responsible for issuing a total deposit pre-numbered receipt to the Testing Center personnel.
-Testing Center personnel are to keep receipts on file as required by the record retention schedule as outlined in the KCTCS Business Procedures manual.
-Employees making deposits should never leave the business office without obtaining a receipt.
+The cashier is responsible for issuing a total deposit pre-numbered receipt to the Assessment Center personnel.
+Assessment Center personnel are to keep receipts on file as required by the record retention schedule as outlined in the KCTCS Business Procedures manual.
+Employees making deposits should never leave the Business Office without obtaining a receipt.

 If a test is given on the weekend, the cash lock box is locked in a secure location until the deposit can be made to the business office the following working day.

 It is the responsibility of all employees involved in this process to ensure that deposits are made in a timely manner, e.g., no later than the business day following the test date.